dudeisbrendan03/RESTful-api/README.md

 ## Dependancies
 None(ish)!

 I have no imports, no need for a package.json or any dependacy management.
-But this *DOES* require Node 8.15.*
+But this *DOES* require Node 8.*.

 ## To-do
 - Logging
 - Change how the console displays requests and content
+- Actually build the authentication part of the API, at the minute it may only deliver content (poorly) and make some simple RESTful requests.
+I haven't actually put mutch into the API yet.

 ### Credits
 [Credits file](https://github.com/dudeisbrendan/RESTful-api/blob/master/CREDIT.md)